-This course aims to provide a deeper understanding of cognitive neuroscience methods and theory on certain contemporary topics in the field through a series of labs and activities.
-Example labs include building psychophysical experiments using PsychoPy, exploring the brain using MRI images using MRIcron and developing artificial neural networks using simBrain.
-Basic cognitive neuroscience theories will be discussed in class before each lab/activity to bring everyone to the same page.
+This course aims to provide a deeper understanding of cognitive neuroscience methods and theory through a series of labs and active learning activities.
+Example labs include building psychophysical experiments, exploring the brain using MRI images and developing artificial neural networks.
 Emphasis will be placed on developing a scientific mindset in approaching problems.
-You will build your own experiment from your own idea and execute it in-class.
-No pre-requisite required.
+This course is a hands-on supplement for AS.050.203 Neuroscience: Cognitive.
+It is required that students have background in AS.050.203.